personio/datadog-synthetic-test-support/README.md

 ## Getting started

 This library is compiled with JDK 17.
-Your project should be on JDK 17+ in order to use it.
+Your project should be on JDK 17+ to use it.

 Start using the library in a gradle project by following the steps below: